-The Direct Entry Program application deadline is Feb.
-I for May entry.
-The application deadline for the Master's in Nursing Program (M.S.) or C.A.G.S. (not Family concentraction) for January entry is November I and June I for September entry.
+The Direct Entry Program application deadline is November I for May entry.
+The application deadline for the Master's in Nursing Program (M.S.) or C.A.G.S. (not Family concentration) for January entry is November I and June I for September entry.
 The application deadline for the C.A.G.S.-Family concentration only for May (summer) entry is March I. All materials should be received, not postmarked, by the deadline.
-International students may apply only for September or May (for Direct Entry applicants only) entry, and due to stricter immigration regulations, should apply at least six months in advance of the deadline.
+International students may apply only for September or May (for Direct Entry applicants only) entry, and due to stricter immigration regulations, should commence the application process at least six months in advance of the deadline.